 Cooking By the Numbers…

-Once the milk is cooled, combine it in the bowl of a stand mixer with the remaining sponge ingredients: sugar, instant yeast, and 1/4 cup of flour.
+Once the milk has cooled, add it to the bowl of a stand mixer with the remaining sponge ingredients: granulated sugar, instant yeast, and 1/4 cup of all-purpose flour.
+Mix to combine with the whisk or paddle attachment.
 This will form a thick paste.

 Sprinkle the top of this mixture with the remaining 1/4 cup of flour.

 Let this sponge sit in a warm place for about 30 minutes to proof.
-This process helps to wake up the yeast and add flavor to the dough.
-It is particularly useful in recipes with a high fat content.
+This process helps to wake up the yeast, and adds flavor to the dough.
+It is particularly useful in making recipes with a high fat content.

-As the sponge proofs, it will begin to rise, forming cracks in the flour on top.
-Once large cracks begin to form, the sponge is ready to go.
+As the sponge proofs, it will begin to rise, forming cracks in the flour coating on top.
+Once large cracks begin to form, like what you see pictured below, the sponge is ready to go.

 While the sponge proofs, mix together the remaining flour, sugar, and salt for the dough.
 Once the sponge is ready, pour these dry ingredients over the sponge, then add the eggs.

 Mix with a hook attachment on medium speed for 15 minutes.
-Brioche can really take a good beating when it comes to kneading, so a higher mix speed is helpful.
+Brioche can really take a good beating when it comes to kneading, so a higher mixing speed is helpful here.

 Work the dough until the gluten has fully formed – if you pinch off a piece and slowly stretch it, it should become thin enough to see through.
 This is what bakers call the “windowpane test.”

-The gluten will not develop any further once the butter is added to the dough, so it vital that it is fully formed during this process.
+The gluten will not develop any further after the butter is added to the dough, so it vital that it be fully formed during this process.

 Once the dough passes the windowpane test, begin adding the small pieces of room temperature butter.

-Add 1/3 of the butter at a time, fully incorporating it into the dough between each addition.
+Add about 1/3 of the butter at a time, fully incorporating it into the dough after each addition.

-It might look like a gloopy mess at first as the butter smears around the bowl, but as the friction of the mixer warms the butter up, it will begin to emulsify.
+It might look like a gloopy mess at first, as the butter smears around the bowl.
+But as the friction of the mixer warms up the fat, it will begin to emulsify.

-If the butter starts to clump up around the top of the mixing bowl, turn the mixer off and use a spatula or a bowl scraper to clear it off the sides, and push the dough down towards the center of the bowl.
+If the butter starts to clump up around the top of the mixing bowl, turn your mixer off and use a spatula or a bowl scraper to clear it off the sides, and push the dough back down towards the center of the bowl before you continue mixing.

-Brioche is very sturdy, so just as in step two, there is no need to fear a strong mix.
+Brioche is very sturdy, so just as in step two, there is no need to fear a strong mix here.

 Prepare a container for the bulk fermentation of the dough.
-I like to use a rectangular, sealable storage container dusted generously with flour.
+I like to use a rectangular, resealable, airtight storage container that has been dusted generously with flour.

-Use a container that is at least twice the volume of your dough, as it will nearly double in size during this phase.
+Use a container that is big enough to contain at least twice the volume of your dough, as it will nearly double in size during this phase.

-Pour into the prepared container.
-The dough should be very thin, almost like liquid.
+Pour the dough into the prepared container.
+It should be very thin at this stage, almost liquid.

-Let this sit at room temperature for half an hour.
+Let the sealed container sit at room temperature for half an hour.

-Now it’s time to give the dough a final fold before placing it in the fridge over night.
+Now it’s time to give the dough a final fold before placing it in the refrigerator to chill overnight.

-Fold in half vertically and horizontally.
+Fold it in half first vertically, then horizontally.
 The flour in the bottom of the container should make it easy to pick up the dough and fold it.

-After folding, seal the lid or wrap the container tightly with plastic wrap and place in the fridge for at least 12 hours, or overnight.
+After folding, seal the lid again or wrap the container tightly with plastic wrap.
+Place it in the fridge for at least 12 hours, or overnight.

 This is the point when you are able to get creative with your treats.

 Hoping to make doughnuts?
-Shape them into two-ounce pieces for frying.
+Shape the dough into two-ounce pieces for frying.

-Planning on a large loaf?
-Drop the dough onto the counter and shape into loaf form.
+Planning on baking a large loaf?
+Drop the dough onto the counter and shape it into loaf form.

-For some shaping ideas be sure to check out our guide to shaping, as well as these great recipes:
+For some more ideas, be sure to check out our guide to shaping, as well as these delicious brioche-based recipes:

 Once you’ve shaped your dough, cover it lightly with plastic wrap and let it sit at room temperature to proof.

-The brioche is ready when you can touch the edge slightly with your fingertip and it slowly returns to its original form.
+The shaped dough is ready to bake when you can touch the edge lightly with your fingertip and it slowly returns to its original form.

-When proofed, your dough is ready to go.
-If you’re making doughnuts they can be dropped into the fryer.
+After it’s been proofed, your dough is ready to go.
+If you’re making doughnuts, they can be dropped into the fryer.

-If you are making a loaf, hand pies, rolls, or some other kind of baked bread, bake according to the directions specific to your treat.
+If you are making a loaf, hand pies, rolls, or some other kind of baked bread, bake according to the recipe instructions specific to your treat.